SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/07-log-requests-in-bigquery/README.md

 Our integration flow is now ready.
 Let's send some messages to it using Postman.

 👉 Open the `Request Employee Dependants - Exercise 07` request under the cloud-integration folder in the Postman collection and test the following scenarios:
-- Send a request and check the Data Store (`Monitor > Manage Stores > Data Stores`).
+- Send a request and check the Data Store (`Monitor > Integrations > Manage Stores > Data Stores`).
 You will see that there is a new entry in the Data Store.

 <p align = "center">
     <img alt="Data Store entry" src="assets/data-store-entry.jpg" width="100%"/><br/>